Join Here | Log In

 Image from cancer.gov

-Sounds pretty straightforward…but there is a lot more going on inside the cell.
+Sounds pretty straightforward… but there is a lot more going on inside the cell.

-Therefore, while your cells all have the same instructions for making proteins, not all genes will be transcribed and translated into proteins.
+Therefore, while your cells all have the same DNA instructions for making proteins, not all genes will be transcribed and translated into proteins.

 Adding a methyl marker to mRNA: writers